melissa-gv/Rate-The-Review-Frontend/README.md

 <p align="center"><img alt="Rate The Review Logo" src="public/Rate-the-Review-logos-white.png" width="400" /></p>

 ## Overview
-Rate the Review is a web app game in which users enter a zipcode and are prompted with local restaurants' Yelp reviews and guess the review rating.
+Rate the Review is a web app game in which users enter a location and are prompted with local restaurants' Yelp reviews and guess the review rating.

 [Backend Repo](https://github.com/melissa-gv/Rate-The-Review-Backend)